+You should also consider whether your land is suitable for building a pool.
+Land that is too sandy or gravelly might prohibit you from building an in-ground pool.
 Another thing to consider is how the machines will get to the spot you want to build on.
 You should have at least an 8-foot wide path to the location of your future pool.

 - 2. What Are Your Local Building and Zoning Laws?

 When you are making a plan for building a swimming pool, you should learn about your local building and zoning laws.